Midwifery Internship in Tanzania

 This internship is also ideal for learning about midwifery in a developing country.
 You’ll get a deeper insight into the challenges women face every day when giving birth.

 You don’t need any specific qualifications to join.
-Your role will be mainly observational and hospital staff will be there to supervise and guide you through your internship.
+Your role will be mainly observational, and hospital staff will be there to supervise and guide you through your internship.

 This project runs all year round, so you’re welcome to join whenever it suits you.
-The minimum duration is two weeks but we recommend staying longer, for you to gain even more midwifery work experience while in Tanzania.

-You’ll work in the maternity ward of a local hospital.
 Here are some of the tasks you’ll do during your midwifery internship:

 - Shadow doctors and midwives in the maternity ward of a hospital